-The Audit Committee (the Committee) comprises all of the independent Directors whose biographies can be found on pages 38 to 39, Julia Le Blan, who has recent and relevant financial experience, was appointed Chair of the Committee in July 2017.
-In addition, the Board recognises the requirement for the Committee as a whole to have competence relevant to the sector in which the Company operates.
+The Audit Committee (the Committee) comprises all of the independent Directors, except the Chair of the Board, whose biographies can be found on pages 40 to 41.
+Julia Le Blan was appointed Chair of the Committee in July 2017.
+She will retire at the AGM in July and will be succeeded by Julie Tankard.
+The Board recognises the requirement for the Committee as a whole to have competence relevant to the sector in which the Company operates.
 The Committee members have a combination of financial, investment and business experience which is relevant to both the biotechnology and investment trust sectors.

-The Committee met twice during the year.
-Attendance by each Director is shown in the table on page 43.
+The Committee met three times during the year.
+Attendance by each Director is shown in the table on page 46.